-Right now, the Vital Proteins product I like the most for my skin, hair, and nails is the Beauty Greens.
+Right now, the Vital Proteins Collagen product I like the most for health benefits for my skin, hair, and nails is the Beauty Greens.

 Personally, I like the “greenness” of the drink itself.
 I like to add 2 scoops into a glass of milk with ice.
 Boring but it tastes good to me.
 It’s hard to make a green smoothie look good but I can assure you it is.

-Some of the benefits I’ve noticed with my skin are:
+Some of the Skin Benefits of Vital Proteins I’ve noticed are:

 - Promoting collagen formation, affecting hair, skin, and nails

 - Increasing the body’s natural moisture level, improving hair, skin, and nails

 Since beginning to take Vital Proteins Collagen about 6 months ago, I’ve seen small changes in my skin.
 My skin is a lot smoother.
 It does not take the place of going to the dermatologist every few months, but I have had success with it.
 While I am an ambassador, I have noticed an improvement beforehand.
 My skin is the most radiant it’s been since high school!

 Other Vital Protein and Collagen Posts: